loydle/cylander/README.md

 Web-based point and click game aimed at raising awareness about cybersecurity threats.
 The game allows players to interact with objects and solve puzzles to progress through different scenes.

+The project includes a scene generator that automate the generation of scenes, with backgrounds, interactive items (images, hitboxes, and text), and an optional main Non-Playable Character (NPC) with properties and dialog.

 ## Note

 This project is currently in development and is a first draft aimed at testing the technology and mechanics of the game.
 It is not a final product and may undergo significant changes and improvements in the future.